anagracebennett/anagracebennett/README.md

-- 👋 Hello, I am a current student at Florida State University, pursuing a dual degree in Economics and Finance with a minor in Computer Science.
+- Hello, I am a current student at Florida State University, pursuing a dual degree in Economics and Finance with a minor in Computer Science.
 Primarily, my studies and career concentration is in data analytics and investments.
 Feel free to reach out to discuss finance, computer programming projects, and environmental research.
 I am also interested in connecting over fashion trends and travel experiences, especially international.
 Thank you for taking the time to learn more about me.
+Feel free to connect on LinkedIn at https://www.linkedin.com/in/anagracebennett/.

 <!---